OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/18-Testing_for_Server-side_Template_Injection.md

 Hello 49!
 ```

+## Test Objectives

+- Detect template injection vulnerability points.
+- Identify the templating engine.
+- Build the exploit.

 ## How to Test

 SSTI vulnerabilities exist either in text or code context.
 In plaintext context users allowed to use freeform 'text' with direct HTML code.
-In code context the user input may also be placed within a template statement (eg. in a variable name).
-In both cases the testing methodology has the following steps:
+In code context the user input may also be placed within a template statement (eg. in a variable name)

-1. Detect template injection vulnerability points
-2. Identify the templating engine
-3. Build the exploit

 ### Identify Template Injection Vulnerability